 This medication passes into breast milk.
 However, this drug is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

-Nausea may occur.
-If nausea persists or worsens, tell your doctor or pharmacist promptly.
+Nausea, diarrhea, headache, or vomiting may occur.
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.